Last updated: 10 September 2020

 While nearly four in five UK homes have energy plans with the big six, there’s a wealth of alternative options.
 The UK’s small and independent energy supplier list is always growing.
 Many of these smaller companies can provide better deals than the big six, and they often provide a more personalised level of customer service due to their smaller sizes.

 But despite these potential benefits, why are so many UK customers sticking with the big six?
 According to recent polls, most are afraid that the independent providers will go out of business.
-It’s true that small suppliers don’t have the lengthy history and track record of some of the larger companies.
+It’s true that small suppliers don’t have the lengthy history and track record of some of the larger companies (although some companies like Ecotricity can trace their origins back decades).
 However, there are consumer protections in place to help customers if a small supplier goes bust, with industry regulator Ofgem stepping in to ease the transition if necessary.

 Some of these smaller suppliers are strictly dedicated to keeping prices as low as possible, stripping out unnecessary marketing costs.
 Others focus on sustainable or green energy sources.
 No matter where your priorities may lie, there’s probably a good fit out there.

-Although the big six energy companies have dominated the market since the early 2000s, their influence is on the decline according to recent market statistics.
+Although the big six energy companies have dominated the market since the early 2000s, their influence is waning according to recent market statistics.
 Ofgem figures show that all six of these suppliers have been in steady decline since 2014, as an increasing number of customers switch to smaller suppliers.

-Not all stories about the big six energy suppliers UK are positive.
-The main issue that many people have with their dominance of the market is a lack of competition.
+The big six generate plenty of negative headlines.
+The main issue many people have with their dominance of the market is a lack of competition.
 When a small group of businesses sit at the top of the market like this, it can potentially result in higher energy bills as there’s less need for the energy giants to compete with one another.
 Although they stand as separate entities, in truth the big six also trade and buy energy from one another.
 This leads to a lot of potential crossover in what should be a competitive market economy.

 In the UK, the ruling economic principle is that the more companies exist, the more competition there will be, leading to better deals for customers.